learnwithraji/learnwithraji.github.io/_pages/index.md

 ### Objective
 - Develop understanding of MS Azure Security Architecture
 - Build skill in implementing security features and contolls on MS Azure
+- Build skill required to maintain an organization’s security posture, and identify and remediate security vulnerabilities in Azure
-- Compliment learning towards achieving a Cloud Securiy related certification : e.g AZ-500, CCSP
+- Compliment learning towards achieving a Cloud Security related certification : e.g AZ-500, CCSP

 ### Cohort Prerequisites:
 - Prior knowledge or experience with MS Azure Administration (You can go through the [Cohort 1: Azure Administration](https://www.youtube.com/playlist?list=PLAIfj0YIoMBcLegHLjwCgTPVYg-vYOt1a) playlist)
-- Fundamental knowledge of network, systems and security
+- Fundamental knowledge of Network, Systems and Security